tomgp/words/_posts/2020-05-26-things-on-the-web.md

 I thought this article [Labour and Antisemitism: a Crisis Misunderstood](https://onlinelibrary.wiley.com/doi/full/10.1111/1467-923X.12854) was very good.
 I'm not going to try to summarise it here because when I did it got LONG and it got contentious.

-This blog post [Doordash and Pizza Arbitrage](https://themargins.substack.com/p/doordash-and-pizza-arbitrage) recounts a story about a US startup called Doordash.
+This blog post [Doordash and Pizza Arbitrage](https://themargins.substack.com/p/doordash-and-pizza-arbitrage) recounts a story about a local pizza restaurant and their relationship with a US startup called Doordash.
 It's a great critique of the economics of VC funded startups and well worth a few minutes of your time

 > You have insanely large pools of capital creating an incredibly inefficient money-losing business model.
 It's used to subsidize an untenable customer expectation.
 You leverage a broken workforce to minimize your genuine labor expenses.
 The companies unload their capital cannons on customer acquisition, while this week’s Uber-Grubhub news reminds us, the only viable endgame is a promise of monopoly concentration and increased prices.
 But is that even viable?